nsfyn55/apa-stat-scraper-2/README.md

 - **🔔 Notification Handling**: Automatically dismisses notification dialogues
 - **⚡ CLI Interface**: Easy-to-use command-line interface with multiple actions
 - **📦 Binary Installation**: Install as a system binary for easy access from anywhere
+- **🖥️ Headless by Default**: Runs in headless mode by default for better performance and automation
 - **👤 Player Extraction**: Extract individual player statistics and information from player pages
 - **📊 Team Extraction**: Extract team statistics and player data from team pages
 - **💾 Data Export**: Export statistics to CSV and JSON formats